Vasav-Y/reddit_gallery/myapproach.md

 ## The Process:
 * As I have never before created an app and in the task information it was given that javascript or a similar language that can run in browser universally can be used so I went on google and searched how to create apps using js

+* One more reason for using _**JavaScript**_ was that material given to me was in _**json**_ file format so if I use any other language then I'll have to convert from json format to the format of objects of that language, though there are libraries available for that like _**GSON**_, _**JACKSON**_ but it will be easier to use JavaScript itself

-* And then I read some articles and saw some Youtube videos of how to create simple apps using React
+* And then I read some articles and saw some YouTube videos of how to create simple apps using React

 * And while doing that I realised that React is bit different from the languages which I know(C, Python)